drobilla/python-serd/README.md

     pip install .

 By default, this will install locally for your user only.
-For other possibilities, consule the `pip` documentation.
+For other possibilities, consult the `pip` documentation.

 Note that the generated C sources are not stored in git.
 To build from a git clone, `CYTHONIZE` must be enabled in the environment: